ctrueden/ctrueden.github.io/_pages/deus/MagicPsionics.md

--=Magic and Psionics=-
+---
+layout: page
+title: Magic and Psionics
+permalink: /deus/MagicPsionics
+category: deus
+---
 This page describes the workings of mystic magic, psionics, and other supernatural phenomena.
-The game mechanics for most magical and psionic effects in Deus Ultionis are outlined in the [/gaming/mystic/index.html|mystic magic guide].
+The game mechanics for most magical and psionic effects in Deus Ultionis are outlined in the [mystic magic guide](/gaming/mystic/index.html).

-!!!Psionics and magic
+### Psionics and magic

 Sentient beings have the capability to affect reality through force of will.
 This phenomenon, commonly known as __psionics__, is not trivial to attain, however, and takes much training and discipline to unlock the required mental pathways.
 Without a teacher, most people have no chance of beginning to develop such powers--psionics really are one of the best-kept secrets throughout history.